mjdave/tui/README.md

 mjscript is under active development, binary formats are not yet supported, functions have limited functionality for now.

 # More about the motivations and ideologies behind mjscript
-This is a one-man project (to start with), and my name is Dave Frampton, I made the games Sapiens (C++/Lua) and The Blockheads (Objective C) with my own custom engines.
+This is a one-man project (to start with), my name is Dave Frampton, I made the games Sapiens (C++/Lua) and The Blockheads (Objective C) with my own custom engines.

 mjscript was initially created to serialize and share data in C++ for my games, so it started life as a quick little JSON parser.
 Very soon though, after being used to the power of lua, I started adding variables and functions.

 During this process, I have taken a performance-centric approach, while trying to strip everything back to be simple and clear.
-It parses and immediately runs hand written script code in a single pass, and in many cases where a script is just read, or a config file loaded, it should perform faster than the alternatives.
+As it parses and immediately runs hand written script code in a single pass, in many cases where a script is just read, or a config file loaded, it should perform faster than the alternatives.
 Where mjscript might not be as fast is in repetitive function calls, but we'll see how it goes.

 I feel this could be useful for a lot of people, and I don't desire to keep it only for myself or to profit from it, so I'm making it open source.